libdriver/qmc5883l/README.md

 The QMC5883L is a multi-chip three-axis magnetic sensor.
 This surface -mount, small sized chip has integrated magnetic sensors with signal condition ASIC, targeted for high precision applications such as compassing, navigation and gaming in drone, robot, mobile and personal hand-held devices.The QMC5883L is based on our state-of-the-art, high resolution, magneto-resistive technology licensed from Honeywell AMR technology.
 Along with custom-designed 16-bit ADC ASIC, it offers the advantages of low noise, high accuracy, low power consumption, offset cancellation and temperature compensation.
 QMC5883L enables 1° to 2° compass heading accuracy.
 The I²C serial bus allows for easy interface.

-LibDriver QMC5883L is the full function driver of QMC5883L launched by LibDriver.It provides magnetic field reading and other functions.
+LibDriver QMC5883L is a full-featured driver of QMC5883L launched by LibDriver.It provides magnetic field reading and other functions.
 LibDriver complies with MISRA.

 ### Table of Contents